ibm-cloud-docs/solution-tutorials/vmwaas-solution-tutorial.md

     Enabling spoof guards
     Defining QoS on specific networks

-o	Review your input and click Finish to complete the New Organization VDC Network wizard and create your test network.
+* Review your input and click Finish to complete the New Organization VDC Network wizard and create your test network.

 Upon completion your new network will be deployed and will appear in the networks tab.
 This may take a few seconds to complete.